Mapogo lion coalition: Mr. T and his brothers reunited

+Toward the end of June, Mr. T ran into the Majingilanes, who were again unsuccessful in killing him, though they did kill two of his cubs and drove the remaining lionesses and their cubs away.
+As a result, Mr. T returned to the western section to reunite with his old coalition, who, to the field guides' surprise, willingly welcomed him back.

-After the death of his brother, Mr. T headed back to the Tsala pride, he encountered the Majingilanes again towards the end of June, again the Majingilanes couldn't kill him, 2 cubs were killed and some lionesses split with their cubs.
-Mr T headed West to return to the rest of the old coalition.
-Field guides were afraid the 4 would chase him off and kill him, but instead they welcomed him back and he managed to peacefully coexist with the other 4 again.
-However, soon after being accepted back, Mr. T began to start to track down, massacre, and eat 3 of his brothers cubs.
-His brothers did nothing to stop him and Mr. T quickly began mating with the ximhungwe females Then shortly after this, Pretty Boy disappeared from the coalition.
-The reason why is unknown, but it's thought he was either killed by poachers or the Majingilane.
-Around the end of November 2010, Rasta left the game reserve and was shot by locals shortly after, cutting the Mapogos down to just 3 members: Makulu (12), Scar (10) and Mr. T(9).
+However, soon after being accepted back, Mr. T began to track down, massacre, and eat three of his brothers' cubs.
+His brothers did nothing to stop him, and Mr. T quickly began mating with the Ximhungwe females.

+Shory after this, Rasta disappeared from the coalition, and is believed to have been killed by either poachers or the Majingilanes.
+Around the end of November 2010, Dreadlocks left the game reserve and was shot by locals shortly after, cutting the Mapogos down to just three members: Makulu (12), Pretty Boy (10) and Mr. T(9).